tomieq/swifter/README.md

 ### Why this fork?

 I forked this repo to adjust the library to my needs.
-I refactored a little, removed linux incompatible classes and added some features I found useful (like cookie handling & setting).
+Then the project started evolving and left the original one behind.
+Currently this swifter supports structured concurrency, Swift 6, TLS 1.3.
+From functionality perspective it supports smooth Decodable conversion from body, headers, path and query parameters, cookie handling, limits for incomming body size, basic and digest authentication, usage metrics, selective middleware.

 ### What is Swifter?